+SPEAKER:

-PROFESSOR: Eating is one of the great pleasures and necessities of life.
-And to enjoy everything from energy bars to apples, we rely on one part of our bodies to do an important job-- our teeth.
+Eating is one of the great pleasures and necessities of life.
+And to enjoy everything from energy bars to apples we rely on one part of our bodies to do an important job, our teeth.
+Teeth are the hardest substances in our bodies.
+They're harder than our bones and they're even harder than iron or steel.
+While we chew our teeth experience forces of up to 225 pounds.